 Off-Label uses include treatment of rapid-cycling bipolar depression, basilar migraine, panic disorder, and binge eating disorder.

 The mechanism of action for lamotrigine is not entirely understood.
 It is a triazine, and research has shown that lamotrigine selectively binds sodium channels, stabilizing presynaptic neuronal membranes and inhibiting glutamate release.
 Researchers have not demonstrated that lamotrigine to have significant effects on other neurotransmitters such as serotonin, norepinephrine, or dopamine.
 There is a theory that lamotrigine may interact with voltage-activated calcium-gated channels, contributing to its broad range of activity.
-In vitro studies have also shown that lamotrigine inhibited dihydrofolate reductase, which may contribute to concerns for its teratogenicity.
+In vitro studies have also shown that lamotrigine inhibited dihydrofolate reductase, potentially contributing to concerns for its teratogenicity.
 Lamotrigine follows first-order kinetics with a half-life of 29 hours.

 If it is necessary to discontinue lamotrigine, it should be done in a step-wise fashion over two weeks, if possible.
 There is a possibility of withdrawal seizures when discontinuing lamotrigine, which lessens if the drug is tapered rather than stopped quickly.

-If not being used concurrently with carbamazepine, phenytoin, phenobarbital, primidone, rifampin, lopinavir/ritonavir, atazanavir, ritonavir, and valproic acid, dosing instructions are as follows.
+If not used concurrently with carbamazepine, phenytoin, phenobarbital, primidone, rifampin, lopinavir/ritonavir, atazanavir, ritonavir, and valproic acid, dosing instructions are as follows.
 Initially, dosing is 25 mg given daily.
 At week three, the dose should increase to 50 mg daily.
 At week five, increase by an additional 50 mg each week or every other week.
 The typical maintenance ranges from 225 mg to 375 mg in two divided doses.

 If being used concurrently with valproic acid, dosing instructions are as follows.
 Initially, dosing is 25 mg given every other day.
 At week three, the dose should increase to 25 mg daily.
 At week 5, increase the dose by an additional 25 mg to 50 mg every week or every other week.
-Typical maintenance varies from 100 mg to 200 mg daily in one or two divided doses if given with valproic acid alone, or 100 mg to 400 mg in one or two divided doses if given with other medications that induce glucuronidation.
+Typical maintenance varies from 100 mg to 200 mg daily in one or two divided doses if given with valproic acid alone or 100 mg to 400 mg in one or two divided doses if given with other medications that induce glucuronidation.

-If being used concurrently with carbamazepine, phenytoin, phenobarbital, primidone, rifampin, lopinavir/ritonavir, and atazanavir, or ritonavir, dosing instructions are as follows.
+If used concurrently with carbamazepine, phenytoin, phenobarbital, primidone, rifampin, lopinavir/ritonavir, and atazanavir or ritonavir, dosing instructions are as follows.
 Initially, the dose is 50 mg given daily.
 At week three, the dose should increase to 100 mg daily in 2 divided doses.
 At week five, increase by an additional 100 mg every week or every other week.
 Typical maintenance ranges from 300 mg to 500 mg to two divided doses.

-For Bipolar I:
+For Bipolar I

 Maintenance is from 200 mg to 400 mg, with additional consideration given to medication given concurrently with lamotrigine.

 United States Boxed Warning: Lamotrigine can cause serious rashes requiring hospitalization and discontinuation of this medication.
 Rash severity varies but includes a risk for Stevens-Johnson syndrome.
 The incidence of Stevens-Johnson syndrome in the pediatric population is 0.3% to 0.8% and 0.03% to 0.08% in adult populations.
 The number of cases associated with toxic epidermal necrolysis is too low to report an estimated incidence.
 Nearly all cases of a rash occur 2 to 8 weeks after the initiation of lamotrigine.
-It should also bear mentioning that the discontinuation of lamotrigine may not prevent a rash from becoming life-threatening, and patient education should include continuous monitoring of the rash for improvement after the discontinuation of the medication.
+It should also bear mentioning that the discontinuation of lamotrigine may not prevent a rash from becoming life-threatening.
+Patient education should include continuous monitoring of the rash for improvement after the discontinuation of the medication.

 Hypersensitivity to lamotrigine or its ingredients is the primary contraindication for the administration of lamotrigine.

-Lamotrigine is present in breast milk and is detectable in the blood of breast-fed infants.
+- Lamotrigine is present in breast milk and is detectable in the blood of breast-fed infants.
 Symptoms of lamotrigine in infants include poor feeding, drowsiness, rash, and apnea.
 These symptoms can improve with the discontinuation of lamotrigine.

-Consideration for other drugs' effects on glucuronidation merit consideration, as glucuronic acid conjugation primarily metabolizes lamotrigine.
+- Consideration for other drugs' effects on glucuronidation merit consideration, as glucuronic acid conjugation primarily metabolizes lamotrigine.

-Drugs that induce lamotrigine glucuronidation include carbamazepine, phenytoin, phenobarbital, rifampin, lopinavir/ritonavir, atazanavir/ritonavir, and primidone.
+- Drugs that induce lamotrigine glucuronidation include carbamazepine, phenytoin, phenobarbital, rifampin, lopinavir/ritonavir, atazanavir/ritonavir, and primidone.

-Valproic acid inhibits lamotrigine glucouronidation.
+- Valproic acid inhibits lamotrigine glucouronidation.

-Concurrent use with central nervous system (CNS) depressants may increase the potency of CNS depression.
+- Concurrent use with central nervous system (CNS) depressants may increase the potency of CNS depression.